-- Registration for the degree audit and the application for the degree certificate must be submitted to the Student Administration no later than 20 working days before the degree audit in question is to be held. - 2.
+- 1. Registration for the degree audit and the application for the degree certificate must be submitted to the Student Administration no later than 20 working days before the degree audit in question is to be held. - 2.
 The student must submit the final study programme to the Student Administration no later than the day on which the period referred to in section 1 commences. - All requirements must be met and all results must have been submitted to the Student Administration no later than five working days before the meeting for the degree audit in question. - 4.
 The Student Administration has the possibility of putting a student forward for the degree audit if it has established that the student has met all the obligations for the degree audit.
 The Student Administration will inform the student of its intention to put the student forward for the degree audit.
 The Student Administration will drop its intention when the student indicates within the specified period that he/she wishes to improve a result or wishes to supplement his/her examination programme.
-In that case, the student will have the opportunity to do so the rest of the current academic year.

-- 5. Withdrawal from the degree audit is possible up to 3 working days before the meeting for the audit in question is due to be held; this is arranged with the Student Administration - 6.
+In that case, the student will have the opportunity to do so the rest of the current academic year. - 5.
+Withdrawal from the degree audit is possible up to 3 working days before the meeting for the audit in question is due to be held; this is arranged with the Student Administration. - 6.
 Any student who has withdrawn from the degree audit should re-register on a subsequent occasion. - 7.
 The assessment whether a student has met all the requirements for the degree audit is made by the secretary of the Board of Examiners.
 In case of doubt, the Board of Examiners will decide. - 8.
-Students who wish to pursue an Individual Double Degree MSc programme, need to send an individual request to the Board of Examiners.
+Students who wish to pursue an Individual Double Master's Degree programme, need to send an individual request to the Board of Examiners.

-Article 9a Requirements for an Individual Double MSc degree
+Article 9a Requirements for an Individual Double Master's Degree

-- 1. At least 60 ECTS are unique for the AE programme, i.e., are not used for any other programme. - 2.
-Overlap can only consist by including one or more courses completely into both MSc programmes. - 3.
-For an Individual Double Degree Master thesis project, one separate Master thesis report for the AE degree is required covering all learning objectives of the MSc AE thesis. - 4.
+- 1. At least 60 ECTS are unique for the Aerospace Engineering programme, i.e., are not used for any other programme. - 2.
+Overlap can only consist by including one or more courses completely into both Master's programmes. - 3.
+For an Individual Double Master's Degree thesis project, one separate Master's thesis report for the Aerospace Engineering degree is required covering all learning objectives of the Aerospace Engineering Master's thesis. - 4.
 In exceptional cases the Board of Examiners may decide to deviate from the aforementioned section 3.
-To do so the student must apply for a combined MSc thesis report that should specify the common part, the parts written for the AE degree and the part for the second degree.
-The request must show how all required learning objectives of the MSc AE thesis will be covered.
-The size of the different parts, any overlap between the two thesis, and the total theses load expressed in ECTS have to be mentioned as well.
+To do so the student must apply for a combined Master's thesis report that should specify the common part, the parts written for the Aerospace Engineering degree and the part for the second degree.
+The request must show how all required learning objectives of the Aerospace Engineering Master's thesis will be covered.
+The size of the different parts, any overlap between the two theses, and the total theses load expressed in ECTS have to be mentioned as well.
 The written approval of both thesis supervisors is required.